How does cancer spread?

 experiencing any symptoms from the primary tumor in the stomach.

-examines a tumor sample under the microscope and performs a variety of specialized diagnostic tests.
-Cancer cells often
+diagnosis based on collected samples) examines a tumor sample under the microscope and performs a variety of

-look like abnormal versions of cells in the tissue from which they developed (eg breast cancer cells may still resemble in
+specialized diagnostic tests.
+Cancer cells often look like abnormal versions of cells in the tissue from which they developed

 If my pet is diagnosed with metastatic cancer, can the primary tumor be found?